-If you have experienced discrimination in Massachusetts and want to litigate the case, the first step is to file a complaint with the Massachusetts Commission Against Discrimination (MCAD), the government civil rights agency tasked with eliminating discrimination in the Commonwealth.What Kinds of Cases are Filed at the MCAD
+If you have experienced employment or education discrimination in Massachusetts and want to litigate the case, the first step is to file a complaint with the Massachusetts Commission Against Discrimination (MCAD), the government civil rights agency tasked with eliminating discrimination in the Commonwealth.
+As dedicated and experienced employment lawyers, we can assist you.Types of Employment or Education Cases Filed at the MCAD

 If you believe you have a claim under one of the laws listed above, you are required to first take your complaint to the MCAD before you can bring a lawsuit.
-Ninety days after you have filed your complaint with the MCAD you are permitted to withdraw it and file the case in court if you prefer (Mass.
-G. L. c.
-151B, § 9).
-Our attorneys can help you think through the benefits and drawbacks of litigating your case at the MCAD, in state court, and in federal court.Here to Guide you
+90 days after you have filed your complaint with the MCAD, you are permitted to withdraw it and file the case in court, if you prefer.
+We can help you think through the benefits and drawbacks of litigating your case at the MCAD, in state court, and in federal court.Here to Guide you